JoshuaJFogg/slate/source/includes/_accounts-detail.md

 `address \ postCode` <br />The post code associated to the address| <span class="string">string</span> |  | `address \ country` <br />The country the account resides| <span class="string">string</span> |  | `customParameters` <br />A collection of custom attributes stored against the account| <span class="dictionary">dictionary</span> |  |
+`marketingAllowed` <br />An indication as to whether the account has give permission to have marketing to be sent to them| <span class"string">string</span>
 _* It is Required to pass either a email address or a clientUserId.
 It is possible to provide both._